cis3296s25/TUQuiet/README.md

 # How to run

-To run this repo, you will need working JDKand Node.js installations (see links below).
+To run this repo, you will need working JDK and Node.js installations (see links below).
 If you are installing node.js or a JDK, the following commands can be helpful to check you have installed them properly:

 ```
 node -v